Skip to main content

 Where and when you can take them

 You can study for bachelor’s degrees at universities, higher education colleges and via distance learning.
 Degree courses start throughout the year, although most begin in September or October.
-Check with individual universities/colleges to find out about starting dates for particular courses.
+Check with individual universities/colleges to learn about starting dates for particular courses.

 • Where to go, what to study